 About 1890 the family moved to Ayr in Scotland and he transferred into the Royal Scotch Fusiliers, where he was a Quartermaster, finally achieving the rank of Honourary Captain.

-Harry initially worked as manager of a bakery shop for his father-in-law in Moss Road, Kilmacom, Renfrew (see photo above taken about 1900).
-In the 1950s Schawlands or Shaw Buildings as it was later known became the Coop and later it was converted to residential use.
+Harry initially worked as the manager of a bakery outlet for his father-in-law in Moss Road, Kilmacom, Renfrew (see photo above which was taken about 1900).
+In the 1950s Schawlands or Shaw Buildings as it was later known became a branch of the Coop, and later it was converted to residential use.

 Future son in law